saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 * Creating and manipulate pivot charts
 * Printing pivot charts
 * Manipulating Pivot charts

-* Creating pivot tables using the Data Model
+24. Creating pivot tables using the Data Model

+25. Power query workflow

+26. Importance of Power Query

+27. When to use Power Query and Power Pivot

 ### 2 Advanced Formulas and Functions:
 1. **Displaying and Higlighting Formulas**